 Government Initiatives

-Many governments are incorporating biometric technology into identity documents, such as passports and national IDs, to enhance border security and reduce identity fraud.
+Numerous governments are integrating biometric features into documents like passports and national identity cards to bolster border security and curb identity-related fraud.

 Challenges and Concerns